lathuthavarajah/Phoenix-Perp-MM/README.md

 # Phoenix On-Chain Market Maker

-On-chain Avellaneda-Stoikov market maker for [Phoenix DEX](https://www.phoenix.trade/) on Solana.
-An Anchor program that computes inventory-skewed quotes directly on-chain via CPI into Phoenix, with a lightweight off-chain cranker.

-## Why This Exists

-The reference [`phoenix-onchain-market-maker`](https://github.com/Ellipsis-Labs/phoenix-onchain-mm) uses fixed spreads.
-This program advances it with real quoting theory — the same inventory management techniques used at professional trading firms.
+Built March 14-16, 2025 as a pitch for the Ellipsis Labs internship.
+I wanted to show I could build the kind of thing the team actually ships — a Solana program that does real market-making math on-chain and talks to Phoenix via CPI.

+The reference [`phoenix-onchain-mm`](https://github.com/Ellipsis-Labs/phoenix-onchain-mm) uses fixed spreads.
+This one uses Avellaneda-Stoikov inventory-skewed quoting instead: when you're long, it tightens the ask to sell.
+When you're short, it tightens the bid to buy.
+The spread widens with volatility.
+All the math runs on-chain in fixed-point i128 (no floats on Solana).

-## Architecture
+## How it works

 ```
 Pyth Oracle ──► On-Chain Program ──► Phoenix DEX